tyler-nie/Bill-Manager/README.md

 - Added Person with name 'Bhavesh' and ID 1to My Group.
 - Fri Dec 02 18:00:43 PST 2022
 - Added Bill with ID 0 with cost 25.0 and 2 many people to My Group.

+## Phase 4: Task 3
+If time what refactoring could I have done:

+- For my GUI Class, I would have liked to split it into separate classes
+- I would have liked to implement more groups so that I could follow an Observer pattern as I feel it would have
+- followed my program intentions better